idleberg/vscode-nsis/README.md

 This extension follows Visual Studio Code's global telemetry setting.
 You can also disable telemetry independently from the global setting.

+### But why?

+I'm currently in the process of sketching out plan for a complete rewrite.
+To evaluate which features I'm going to keep, alter or remove, data from users other than myself is valuable input in this process.
+Also, it helps finding client errors that I did not stumble upon myself.

 ## Related

 - [node-makensis](https://www.npmjs.com/package/makensis)